llm-graph/postgres-mcp/README.md

 - Initial release
 - Full-featured MCP Server for PostgreSQL
 - Support for multiple database connections
-- Tools for queries, execution, and transactions
+- Tools for queries, execution, schema inspection, and transactions
 - Resources for schema introspection
 - Comprehensive documentation and examples